jm4r7in/jm4r7in.github.io/_posts/2015-02-23-deploy-a-meteor-js-application-on-ubuntu.md

 	mup setup
 now the script will setup all required dependencies for the meteor app, like node, phantom and mongodb.

+## Deploying your Application

 If everything went well, next command is
 	mup deploy
 the script will upload your app to the server and convert the app into plain node.js application.

+## Installing and Configuring nginx

+Just run:
+	sudo apt-get install nginx

 SSH to your server and
 	sudo nano /etc/nginx/sites-available/default

 [CTRL+O] to save the file

-9) My config file looks like this
+The config file looks like this

 server {
 	listen *:80;